daniel-rs/pcmons/README.md

 4. Copy all files in the node folder ($PCMONS/running_vms/node/) to the node hosts and run it (python VM_Monitoring_Node_Plugin.py).

-5. Run the others files in the cluster/cloud controller host (where Nagios is installed).
+5. Run the other files in the cluster/cloud controller host (where Nagios is installed).

 Information